RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 <!-- - The *Arena Network* provides one Virtual Local Area Network (VLANs) per team. -->
 <!-- - Each VLAN is most likely to have its own SSID/password. -->
 <!-- - VLAN traffic is separated from any other team and is routed to the team’s network cable in the team area. -->
-- Each VLAN is also connected to the Internet.
+- The VLAN is also connected to the Internet.
-- The use of Pocket Wi-Fi is allowed if:
+- The use of mobile router is allowed if:
   - has internet connection with the robot through LAN cable,
- - does not broadcast an SSIDs (wireless networks) and
+  - does not broadcast any VLAN (wireless networks) and
- - any team member is not close to any electronic device \(keyboard, mouse, computer...\).
+  - any team member is not close to any electronic device such as keyboards, mouses, remotes and computers.

 Teams broadcasting unauthorized (aka rogue) wireless networks will be disqualified from the competition and their devices may be temporarily confiscated by the OC;
 this includes smartphones and concealed SSIDs.
 It is thus advised to verify your devices for any breaches of this nature.

-> [!IMPORTANT]
+> [!WARNING]
-> Notice that provided wireless communication **network may not be stable** during the competition.
+> Notice that local-organization-provided wireless communication **network may NOT be stable** during the competition.

 ## Robots
 The robots used in *RCJ2024* must meet the following requirements.
-Verification of compliance will be conducted at the [Robot Inspection](./ri_en.md).
+The compliance with these rules will be verified during [*Robot Inspection*](./ri_en.md).

 ### Number of Robots

 1. **Registration**: The maximum number of robots per team is *two* (2).
-Remember that only robots that have cleared the [Robot Inspection](./ri_en.md) can participate during the regular test.
+Remember that only robots that have cleared the [*Robot Inspection*](./ri_en.md) can participate during the regular test.

 1. **Regular Tests**: Only one robot is allowed per test.
 For different test runs, different robots can be used.